Japan Organized Crime Boss: Planned sequel

-Fukusaku biographer Sadao Yamane stated that the Fukasaku film Sympathy for the Underdog, a film that was released a short time later in 1971 and that also stars Tsuruta and Ando, was originally developed as a sequel to Japan Organized Crime Boss until the director saw The Battle of Algiers.
+Fukusaku biographer Sadao Yamane stated that the Fukasaku film Sympathy for the Underdog, released a short time later in 1971 and that also stars Tsuruta and Ando, was originally developed as a sequel to Japan Organized Crime Boss until the director saw The Battle of Algiers.
 According to Yamane, it was then that Fukasaku decided to make a film about "foreigners" and "resistance groups" within a yakuza film.
+Ito also stated that Sympathy for the Underdog started as a sequel to Japan Organized Crime Boss, and called the two "sister films".